drduh/macOS-Security-and-Privacy-Guide/README.md

 The first user account created is always an administrator account.
 Administrator accounts belong to the admin group and can use [sudo](https://en.wikipedia.org/wiki/Sudo) (a command that grants temporary administrator access) to run commands with elevated privileges, up to and including root (full system) control.
 Any program the administrator executes can potentially obtain the same access, and sudo may have vulnerabilities [exploited](https://bogner.sh/2014/03/another-mac-os-x-sudo-password-bypass/) by concurrently-running software.

-It is considered a [best practice](https://help.apple.com/machelp/mac/10.12/index.html#/mh11389) to use a dedicated standard account for regular, every-day work and only use the administrator account for software and system installation, configuration and updates.
+It is considered a [best practice](https://help.apple.com/machelp/mac/10.12/index.html#/mh11389) to use a dedicated standard account for regular, daily work and only use the administrator account for software and system installation, configuration and updates.

 It is not required to ever log in with the admin account via the macOS login screen.
 When a Terminal command requires administrator privileges, the system will prompt for authentication and Terminal continues using those privileges.
 To that end, Apple provides [recommendations](https://support.apple.com/102099) for hiding the admin account and its home directory.

 ## Caveats

-- Only administrators can install applications in `/Applications` (local directory).
+- Only administrators can install applications in the system-wide `/Applications` directory.
 Finder and Installer will prompt a standard user with a password prompt asking an administrator to approve the change.
 Many applications can be installed in `~/Applications` instead.
 As a rule of thumb, applications which do not require admin access – or do not complain about not being installed in `/Applications` – should be installed in the user directory, the rest in the local directory.
 App Store applications are still installed in `/Applications` and require no additional authentication.
-- `sudo` is not available in shells of the standard user, which requires using `su` or `login` to enter a shell of the admin account.
-This can make some maneuvers trickier and requires some basic experience with command-line interfaces.
+- A standard user usually is not authorized to use `sudo`.
+When administrator privileges are required, macOS prompts for an administrator's credentials, or the task can be run from an administrator account.
 - System Settings and several system utilities (e.g., Wi-Fi Diagnostics) require administrator permission for full functionality.
 Some System Settings need to be unlocked by selecting the lock icon.
 Some applications will simply prompt for authentication upon opening, others must be opened by an admin account directly to access all functions (e.g., Console).
 - There are third-party applications that will not work correctly because they assume the user account is an admin.
 These programs may have to be executed by the admin account, or by using the `open` utility.
 - See additional discussion in [issue 167](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/167).